zakvarty/ethics-1/01-foundations.Rmd

 #### Hippocratic Oath

 As early as 2,500 years ago, doctors would swear by the Hippocratic oath, which among other things included a commitment to medical confidentiality and non-maleficence, or as it is commonly known, "do no harm".

 The idea is that a doctor should not take unnecessary risks when considering treatment options for a patient.
 This simple command has had tremendous influence throughout the centuries in our understanding of professional ethics.
-It may even lie at the core of recent corporate mission statements, such as the famous motto, "don't be evil", that google used to have as the opening statement of its internal code of conduct.
+It may even lie at the core of recent corporate mission statements, such as the famous motto, "don't be evil", that Google used to have as the opening statement of its internal code of conduct.
 This was later rephrased to "you can make money without being evil", but in both cases captures the aspiration that companies should strive to not hurt society or the users of their products, even as they try to make profit.

 This dual allegiance is a theme we will return to in this course and a core objective of professional codes of conduct.
 What we are seeking is something like a Hippocratic oath for data scientists.

 #### Hippocratic Oath for Data Scientists

 Doctors start thinking about medical ethics very early in their training and literally stand in front of a crowd taking an oath not to hurt their patients to protect their privacy, amongst other things.

 A profession with as broad an impact as data science ought to have a similar process, as Cathy O'Neil argued  in her 2016 book _Weapons of Math Destruction_.

 I haven't yet quite decided whether we should all take an oath together when the course is completed, but that is definitely the idea.

 So I've invited you to think about using AI for good and ensuring it is safe.
 But how easy is that, really?

 ### Doing the right thing is neither obvious nor is it easy

 It turns out that doing the right thing is neither obvious nor easy.

 We will often lack context or lack an understanding of the group which is most at risk.
-Unless advocates representing that group are consulted, our ignorance might be dangerous.

-Moreover, even when we have the necessary facts, humans are often hampered by cognitive biases and bad habits.
+Unless advocates representing that group are consulted, our ignorance might be dangerous.Moreover, even when we have the necessary facts, humans are often hampered by cognitive biases and bad habits.
 Processes need to be in place to overcome such sources of error.

 Even in cases where we know what the right thing is, it might be difficult to do it unless the right incentive structures are in place.

-If it is not safe to raise a certain concern in the company or if it is likely to negatively impact your career progression, fewer people will have the courage and determination to do it.
+If it is not safe to raise a certain concern in the company or if it is likely to negatively impact your career progression, then fewer people will have the courage and determination to do it.

 We should build organisations in which you don't have to be a hero to do the right thing.
 In certain situations, even when both the knowledge and the will to do the right thing are present, we will be faced with moral dilemmas where one harm must be balanced against another.
-Given all this, it is easy to give up.
-Just because the problem is too big to fix immediately, that does not mean you can't make progress.
+Given all this, it is easy to give up but just because the problem is too big to fix immediately, that does not mean you can't make progress.

 Finally, despite our best efforts, our technology can sometimes have unanticipated consequences.
 A humble attitude where we learn from our mistakes is needed to at least ensure that no accident happens twice.

 Having said all that, we should clarify that we won't attempt to define what is right in this course.
 That's too hard, and this is not a course in moral philosophy.
 After all, your instructors are both mathematicians, not social scientists or philosophers.
 We will mostly take certain values as a given, as you will see later in this week.

-You can maybe think of this course as an attempt to change your default perspective on your work.
+You can perhaps think of this course as an attempt to change your default perspective on your work.
 Where you might be used to focusing on success stories and the likely positive impact of your work, you will now start to think about near-misses: things that could have gone wrong and anticipate harm they might have caused.

 Where before you might focus on how to access more data, you will now start to think about whether you have permission to use the data in a certain way.